DATA422-24S2/project_lab_02_groupE/README.md

 02_clean.R is responsible for cleaning the data by removing any extra columns, duplicated values, na values etc.

 David Ewing (82171165 – dew59 ),  is responsible for cleaning the telecommunications data.
 We remove any duplicates and NA values within the data.

 Telecommunication data require functions to retrieve the data from different formats (parquet and gz)

+Example: The sourced file 002_clean_files removes any NA values and ensures the necessary columns are named, and others are removed

 ## 4. Analysing the data
 03_analyse.R helps with getting the necessary data to do analysis with.
 It involves getting the correct SA2 Codes for the required CBD's; Auckland, Wellington and Christchurch.